custom-cards/flex-table-card/docs/example-cfg-services.md

-# Examples - Services
+# Examples - Actions

-## Convert from attributes to service
+## Convert from attributes to action
 <!-- [full text section] -->
-### Demonstration of converting a flex-table-card from using `weather` entity attributes to using a service call response
+### Demonstration of converting a flex-table-card from using `weather` entity attributes to using an action call response

-Home Assistant is moving away from large attribute structures in favor of using service call responses.
-As a result, you may find yourself needing to convert from using attributes to using service calls to populate your `flex-table-card`.
+Home Assistant is moving away from large entity attribute structures in favor of using `action` (formerly `service`) call responses.
+As a result, you may find yourself needing to convert from using attributes to using action calls to populate your `flex-table-card`.
 Fortunately, the process is usually very simple.
 Consider this card definition that gets the weather forecast from a `weather` entity's attributes.

 <!-- [listing section] -->